Blaster Silonga

-Blaster Mitchelle Medina Silonga (born 30 September 1999), popularly known as Blaster Silonga or mononymously as BLASTER (stylized in uppercase), is a Filipino singer-songwriter and a musician.
-He is known as the lead guitarist and co-vocalist of IV of Spades while he also pursues solo music and formed his own band known as "Blaster and the Celestial Klowns".
+Blaster Mitchell Medina Silonga (born September 30, 1999) is a Filipino musician and songwriter.
+He is known as the lead guitarist and co-vocalist of IV of Spades while he also pursues solo music and formed his own band known as "Blaster and the Celestial Klowns" which recently released the album Last Fool Show.

 Early life

 Blaster was born in Sta.
 Monica, Tañong, Marikina.
 He is the son of veteran musician Allan Silonga, a member of 90s band Kindred Garden and the singing group Daddy's Home which finished third in The X Factor Philippines, and the current Senior A&R Manager at Def Jam Recordings Philippines label under UMG Philippines.
 He has three siblings, namely Dave, Ashanti, and Alleinah.

 Music career

 IV of Spades

-In June 2014, Allan Silonga decided to form a band for his son, who would become the band's lead guitarist.
+In June 2014, Allan Silonga decided to form a band for his son.
 The Silongas were able to recruit drummer Badjao de Castro and bassist Zildjian "Zild" Benitez, who are the sons of Allan's friends.
 Unique Salonga, Benitez's churchmate who was already writing his own music, was later recruited to become the band's lead singer.

 The band has released multiple singles, including the hit single "Mundo", and their debut album ClapClapClap!.